-The 2019-2020 Academic Year Guidelines for the Financial Aid Process, a renewal Financial Aid newsletter, was emailed to students’ University email accounts December 18, 2018.
-Anyone wishing to be considered for need-based grants, loans and work-study must complete all required financial aid applications each year.
+The 2021-2022 Academic Year Guidelines for the Financial Aid Process , a renewal Financial Aid newsletter, will be emailed to students’ University email accounts soon.
+You must complete the 2021-2022 FAFSA at studentaid.gov.
+Anyone wishing to be considered for need-based grants, federal loans and work-study must complete all required financial aid applications each year.

-Students who filed for federal aid in 2018-2019 will also receive a renewal notification from the Department of Education.
+Students who filed for federal aid in 2020-2021 will receive a renewal notification from the Department of Education.
 This notification will be sent to the email listed on the previous Free Application for Student Aid (FAFSA).

 Graduating students who have borrowed under any of the Federal Student Loan Programs will be required to complete Exit Loan Counseling.
-You can complete this requirement and learn valuable information about loan repayment and deferments at the Federal Student Loan website and click on Complete Exit Counseling.
+You can complete this requirement and learn valuable information about loan repayment and deferments at the studentaid.gov website and click on Complete Exit Counseling.

 KNOW THE FINANCIAL AID POLICIES